Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 This step is an absolute must.
 A reputable roofing company will always be properly licensed and insured, and they should be able to provide proof without hesitation.
 Licensing confirms that the contractor meets state and local requirements to perform the work.
 Insurance, including liability and worker’s compensation, protects you from being held responsible for any accidents that might happen on your property during the installation.
 Hiring an uninsured contractor puts you at significant financial risk.
 Think of it as your safety net—it’s a simple check that ensures you’re working with a legitimate and responsible professional.

-Ask About Their Materials and Partners
+Ask About Their Materials and Suppliers

 The final roof is only as good as the materials used to build it.
 A top-tier roofing company will source its metal panels and components from trusted manufacturers known for their quality and durability.
 Ask potential contractors who their suppliers are and what brands they typically work with.
 Companies that have strong relationships with leading manufacturers often have access to the best materials and training on the latest installation techniques.
 This commitment to quality from the very start is a clear sign that they care about the longevity and performance of your roof.